RamjotSingh/PreConfiguratorForTraefikOnServiceFabric/README.md

 2. Select the Traefik project
 3. Select pre-Configurator project as a dependency.

-This requires the pre-configurator project to be present in same solution
+This requires the pre-configurator project to be present in same solution.

 #### Setup pre-configurator to run before the Traefik
 This can be setup in the Traefik service manifest.
 Refer to [Sample Service Manifest](/Samples/Traefik/ApplicationPackageRoot/TraefikPkg/ServiceManifest.xml)